 Other cases of blindness in premature babies are separate from ROP.
 Some babies are born without certain parts of the eye, such as the eyeball or iris, resulting in vision loss.
 These conditions are very rare and not necessarily more common in premature babies.

 Ear problems can also occur in premature babies.
 Some babies might have both hearing and vision impairment.
 Others may have hearing issues without vision problems.
 Physical abnormalities of the ears can also affect premature babies.

 Hearing loss and hearing difficulties are among the most common concerns.

 Congenital hearing loss

-The following are possible ear abnormalities that may affect babies:
+Possible ear abnormalities that may affect babies include:

 - shallow depressions around the ear

 - skin tags, which can appear in the inner and outer parts of the ear

 - malformations of the ear, which are usually caused by chromosomal issues

 All newborns delivered in hospitals or birthing centers are screened for both vision and hearing problems at birth.
 However, premature babies might undergo further testing to detect possible issues.